 Development of technology or the internet can help to provide a better society with a more equal allocation of all kinds of resources.

 The experience gave her an insight into the disparity between access to educational resources in metropolitan and remote areas.
-Li thinks the kinds of skills taught in the Master of Digital Learning Futures can go a long way in addressing the problem.
+Chengxi thinks the kinds of skills taught in the Master of Digital Learning Futures can go a long way in addressing the problem.

 “The development of technology or the internet can help to provide a better society with a more equal allocation of all kinds of resources to everyone,” she says.